PIH vs Melasma vs Sun Spots: Complete Hyperpigmentation Guide

 Located on cheeks, forehead, upper lip, chin, and/or nose bridge.

-Brown, tan, or grayish-brown color.
+Brown, tan, or grayish-brown color with irregular, map-like borders.

+Worsens with sun exposure or hormonal changes.
+More common in women (90% of cases).
 History of pregnancy, birth control, or hormone therapy.

 Melasma Treatment Approach